eik4862/Subway/README.md

 # Subway
-R library for time series analysis and visualization.
+R library for population estimation using SARIMA with eash visualization.

 Authors: Sanghyun Park, Daun Jeong, and Sehun Kim